(505) 421-7442

 The Status of the Global Greenhouse Industry

-According to a report by Mordor Intelligence, the global greenhouse market was valued at USD 23.94 billion in 2020 and is projected to reach USD 43.67 billion by 2026, growing at a CAGR of 9.3% during the forecast period (2021-2026).
-The report also estimates that the total greenhouse acreage worldwide is approximately 4.9 million acres.
+According to a market analysis report by Mordor Intelligence, the global greenhouse market, a key segment of the industry, was valued at USD 23.94 billion in 2020.
+It is forecasted to reach USD 43.67 billion by 2026, exhibiting a Compound Annual Growth Rate (CAGR) of 9.3% during the forecast period (2021-2026).
+Additionally, the report highlights that the total greenhouse acreage worldwide stands at approximately 4.9 million acres, underlining the industry’s expansive scale.

 The Status of the Global Greenhouse Industry